-Green cleaning, a term more people are becoming familiar with but not necessarily acting on… Not only are eco cleaners beneficial for you and your loved ones, they are beneficial for the environment.
+Green cleaning, a term more people are becoming familiar with but not necessarily acting on… Not only are eco cleaners beneficial for you and your loved ones, but they are also beneficial for the environment.

 This is something you can easily accomplish and will make a significant impact on future generations!
 All it takes is making some simple product changes by going for eco-friendly or green cleaners and you can make a big difference.

 When you are purchasing cleaning products do you really know what you’re cleaning your house with?
 Do you take the time to read the label of your all-purpose cleaner before you bring it home?
-If you are reading the label can you identify the chemicals you are bringing into your home and exposing or absorbing into your body?
+If you are reading the label can you identify the chemicals you are bringing into your home and exposing or absorbing them into your body?

 Or do you find yourself blindly selecting cleaners at the store based on smell, or a label saying it does x,y & z, or worse yet, a clever marketing campaign?

 If you do, then you’re not alone.
-Many Companies with these types of products have done such a good job using fear based marketing.
-We’ve become so accustomed to toxic chemicals with long drawn out names that we can’t even pronounce, that we stopped questioning the dangerous products we buy.
+Many Companies with these types of products have done such a good job using fear-based marketing.
+We’ve become so accustomed to toxic chemicals with long drawn-out names that we can’t even pronounce, that we stopped questioning the dangerous products we buy.